 NOTE: If this Discount is selected, no other Promotions or Discounts will be available.

 THREE STARS - "A solid investigation into the social, economic, and political aspects of reproductive rights for African-American women."
 Justin Wadland Video Librarian

 "There is nothing else out there about abortion that focuses on the diverse and real experiences of African American women.
 Everyone who cares about racial and reproductive justice must see Silent Choices."
 Marlene Gerber Fried Director, Civil Liberties and Public Policy Program Hampshire College

 "Silent Choices explores not only black women's personal and political struggles around reproductive freedom, but also the complexities of abortion too often ignored by the mainstream media.
 Silent Choices is essential viewing for students, scholars, and activists interested in reproductive justice for all women."
-Dorothy Roberts Author, "Killing the Black Body" Professor, Northwestern University School of Law
+Dorothy Roberts Author, "Killing the Black Body" Professor, University of Pennsylvania Law School

 "Silent Choices is an essential addition to the film collection of anyone interested in the abortion debate.
 It moves adeptly beyond the easy binary of 'pro-choice or pro-life' to demonstrate that abortion is about people's lives and beliefs."
 Jeannie Ludlow, Ph.D.
 Eastern Illinois University